wsalming/hello-World/README.md

 # hello-World
-This is mz first commit
+This is my first commit
+Adding changes manually